castorini/pyserini/docs/experiments-kilt.md

 The guide describes reproducing competitive BM25 baselinse for [KILT](https://github.com/facebookresearch/KILT): a benchmark for Knowledge Intensive Language Tasks.

-**Note:**: this guide requires ~100 GB of disk space available, since we will be working with snapshots of Wikipedia.
+**Note**: this guide requires ~100 GB of disk space available, since we will be working with snapshots of Wikipedia.

 ## Set Up Environment